Dr Sam Hillyard

-Most recently, with Professor Carl Bagley (Education, Durham), I was PI on a recently completed ESRC funded project exploring the micro-politics of rural schooling and communities (ESRC no. 000 22 3412).
+With Professor Carl Bagley (Education, Durham), I was PI on a recently completed ESRC funded project exploring the micro-politics of rural schooling and communities (ESRC no. 000 22 3412).
 Carl and I conducted ethnographic fieldwork in two, English rural villages – challenging whether schools are at the heart of such communities.
 The project contrasts north Norfolk and North East locales, employing a variety of theoretical ideas attempting to capture the social, political-economic and spatial dynamics in play.
 Carl and I welcome all enquiries about the project (firstname.lastname@example.org).
 I also concluded an additional piece of field research following on from an ESRC-funded project exploring managerialism in UK universities.
 This explored the career backgrounds, trajectories and decision-making of a handful of UK social science academics.
-Currently, I am exploring the impact of ‘boomtowns’, entrepreneurialism and shifts in rural elites in remote contexts.
-With colleagues in Politics and Anthropology at Durham, and with the support of the IHRR, I have been exploring food choice using the lens of the game-to-eat initiative.
+Currently, I am exploring the impact of global elites in remote contexts.
+With colleagues in Politics and Anthropology at Durham, and with the support of the IHRR, I have been exploring food choice using rural-urban comparisons.

 I currently supervise a number of PhD students.
 Enquiries from prospective research students interested in the above fields or related topics are most welcome.

 Rural schooling and the micro-politics of community.
 A study of two English, rural villages and their schools.